 DirecTV – I can watch live TV on Android using my DirecTV subscription.
 I don’t get all of my channels, but there are enough great options.
-It works good on tablets too, or use the Cox Contour app.
+It works well on tablets too, or use the Cox Contour app.

 Xbox One SmartGlass – With this app I can connect to my Xbox to change the game I am playing, enter in text and see and respond to messages without leaving a game.

-Yahoo Fantasy – You can use this app to track almost any thing you need to stay on top of your fantasy sports team.
+Yahoo Fantasy – You can use this app to track almost anything you need to stay on top of your fantasy sports team.
 Bleacher Report is also an awesome app for up to the second news on Sports.

 Amazon Prime Video – We can’t forget about Amazon Prime.
 As members can use this to stream video for free on Android devices including movies and TV shows without an additional subscription.

 NBA VR – Virtual reality is the next big thing.
 Everyone wants a piece of it.
-There are apps for Netflix, YouTube and many others.
+There are apps for Netflix, YouTube, and many others.
 For NBA fans, they now have a dedicated app for Google Daydream and other VR platforms.
 This will be entertaining, for sure.